RigauxBaptiste/The_Proof_of_the_Pudding_is_in_the_Heating/README.md

-# The_Proof_of_the_Pudding_is_in_the_Heating
+# Proof_of_the_Pudding_Heating

-Repository for data and code for Rigaux, Hamels and Ovaere (2024).
-"The Proof of the Pudding is in the Heating: a Field Experiment on Household Engagement with Heat Pump Flexibility" (*)
+Repository for data and code for Rigaux, B., Hamels, S., & Ovaere, M. (2025).
+The proof of the pudding is in the heating: A field experiment on household engagement with heat pump flexibility.
+Energy Economics, 108, 108565. https://doi.org/10.1016/j.eneco.2025.108565

-December 2024 - Updated in January 2025

-(*) Baptiste Rigaux & Sam Hamels & Marten Ovaere, 2024.
-"The Proof of the Pudding is in the Heating: A Field Experiment on Household Engagement with Heat Pump Flexibility," Working Papers of Faculty of Economics and Business Administration, Ghent University, Belgium 24/1101, Ghent University, Faculty of Economics and Business Administration.
-Accessible at: https://ideas.repec.org/p/rug/rugwps/24-1101.html
+Accepted version available at: https://ideas.repec.org/p/rug/rugwps/24-1101.html

 Contact: baptiste.rigaux@ugent.be